-Evertiq - Filsom to set up shop in Hungary
+Evertiq - Flisom to set up shop in Hungary

 © Flisom AG Business | May 15, 2020

-Filsom to set up shop in Hungary
+Flisom to set up shop in Hungary

 The Swiss solar technology company chose Kecskemét, Hungary as the location for its plant of industrial capacity.